How to Enroll

 Before you apply, make sure you have the following:

-- Student Social Security Number, date of birth and address
+- Student Social Security Number or Student Test Number (STN), date of birth and address

 - Parent or guardian’s Social Security Number, or Individual Taxpayer ID Number if applicable